jssmith/stigdb/README.md

 ## Building Stig

-See [the build/install docs](https://github.com/StigDB/stigdb/blob/master/docs/build_and_install.md) for precise instructions
+See [the build/install docs](https://github.com/StigDB/stigdb/blob/master/docs/build_and_install.md) for detailed instructions.

 ## Contributing to Stig